- Cycle to harbor towns on Brač and enjoy the island's incredible swimming

 Day 3: Bike through the island of Hvar

-Today you'll explore the popular island of Hvar, which is known for its colorful fields of rosemary and lavender.
-The island is an excellent place to cycle, as its filled with historic towns and some of the country's best coastline.
+Today you'll explore the famous island of Hvar, which is known for its colorful fields of rosemary and lavender.
+The island is an excellent place to cycle, as it's filled with historic towns and some of the country's best coastline.

 In the early morning, you'll sail into Jelsa, a humble port town on the northern coast of Central Hvar.
 Here you'll start today's cycle through the village of Vrboska and onto Stari Grad, one of the oldest towns in Europe.
 Take a break here, strolling through its ancient streets and visiting Tvrdalj Castle.